 Vitiligo: Fighting The Stigma Around This Skin Condition

-2 Min Read
+4 Min Read

-Vitiligo is an acquired skin condition that occurs due to destruction of melanin-producing cells, leading to depigmented, white patches and spots on the skin.
-The patches often begin to appear on areas exposed to the sun, such as skin over hands and legs, but can also appear on the inside of the mouth, nostrils, on the genitals, etc. It is an autoimmune disorder and does not spread by touch.
+Vitiligo is a skin condition that occurs due to the destruction of melanin-producing cells, leading to depigmented, white patches and spots on the skin.
+The patches often begin to appear on areas exposed to the sun, such as skin over hands and legs, but can also appear on the inside of the mouth, nostrils, genitals, etc.

-What causes vitiligo and who is at risk?
+What causes Vitiligo and who is at risk?

 How is it diagnosed?